top of page

 But, player coefficients will kick in.

-At the time of putting this together, Scottie Scheffler would be ranked as 1.00, Rory as 1.02, Shane as 1.16.
-Rankings will be capped at 1.50 and will be set at 1st April.
-The rankings will come from a combined Official World Ranking and LIV table, but there’s likely to be the chance of spotting some players with a more generous handicap than they should have, due to the difficulties in setting rankings with the breakaway to LIV.
+At the time of putting this together, Scottie Scheffler would be handicapped as 1.00, Rory as 1.02, Shane as 1.16.
+Handicaps will be capped at 1.50 and will be set at 1st April.
+They will come from a combined Official World Ranking and LIV table, but there’s likely to be the chance of spotting some players with a more generous handicap than they should have, due to the difficulties in setting rankings with the breakaway to LIV.

 But, as an example, a 200 point haul for Scottie, would be worth 200 points to you if you picked him.
 But for exactly the same performance, the points won for you by Shane would be, 232.
 AND, bold and underlined so therefore must be important, the points they win you will affect the points the players will win you in The Ryder Cup.

-The Picks from Groups 2 & 3 could win some big points without actually competing for the top prizes in any of The Majors as a result of their ranking, if they make the cut, and even if they don’t compete in The Ryder Cup, will have an important impact on the outcome of that for you.
+The Picks from Groups 2 & 3 could win some big points, as evidenced by the top three above, without actually competing for the top prizes in any of The Majors as a result of their ranking, if they make the cut, and even if they don’t compete in The Ryder Cup, will have an important impact on the outcome of that for you.

 So by the end of the four majors, you would have made 28 player picks.
 Perhaps you've picked the same 7 in every competition, perhaps you've picked 28 different picks across the four weekends.